Text

 Everything is processed entirely in your browser and is never sent to a server.

-About JSON Linter
+About JSON Formatter & Validator

 JSON Linter checks the syntax of JSON text you paste in and formats it for readability.
 It validates value types, bracket matching, and the picky comma/colon rules of JSON.
 When it finds a problem, it reports the line and column with a clear message.
 The formatted output is one click away from your clipboard.